 Drug rehab treats the precedents of drug abuse and dependence in a professional setting.
 The process of drug treatment is often split into two components, detox and rehab.
 Detox enables the cessation of drug use, with drug rehab treating the underlying causes of addiction through medical and psychotherapy programs.

 Drug rehab is integral to all treatment regimes, with different programs available depending on the operational philosophy of each treatment center.
 Common treatment modalities include cognitive behavioral therapy, motivational therapy and family therapy, with relapse prevention and counseling also used on a regular basis.

-Drug Treatment Tallahassee can help addicts and their families seek treatment.
+Drug Treatment Tallahassee can help addicts and their families seek treatment at various facilities.
 Learn more when you call (850) 254-8944.

 An addiction is characterized by the compulsive consumption of substances despite negative consequences.
 In order for something to be classed as addictive, it has to be both positively reinforcing and intrinsically rewarding.
 Most psychoactive substances and a wide array of behaviors fit this criteria, with common examples including alcohol, prescription medications and illicit drugs.